 Cross-Lines purchases the former St. Thomas Catholic church and moves operations to our current location.

-Cross-Lines purchased and renovated a closed restaurant and opened the Community Annex which now serves breakfast and lunch 5 days a week.
+Cross-Lines purchased and renovated a closed restaurant and opened the Community Kitchen which now serves breakfast and lunch Monday-Friday.

 The Community Garden is planted.

-The first bilingual staff person is added to Cross-Lines is added the Cross-Lines team.
+The first bilingual staff person is added to the Cross-Lines team.

 2013 - 2016

 Cross-Lines held a 3-year Capital Campaign to raise funds for a new building on campus and establish an endowment for the organization.
-Over 2.4 million dollars were raised.
+Over 2.4 million dollars was raised.

 Cross-Lines opens the first new building in the organization’s history.
 Commodities is moved back to the main campus.
 The new facility houses the Thrift Store, Volunteer Center, and Food Distribution (Commodities and Food Pantry).